 In recent years, cavities (also known as dental caries) among children have become a concern for public health officials.
 In fact, the National Institute of Dental and Craniofacial Research claims that 42 percent of children ages 2 to 11 in the U.S. have at least one cavity.
 Among them, 23 percent have untreated dental caries.
 This poses a problem since the decay can easily affect the formation of permanent teeth later on.

 Fortunately, there are many steps parents can take to help their children avoid cavities and grow up with strong, healthy teeth.
-Aside from visiting a pediatric dentistry office in Charleston, try the following tips:
+Aside from visiting a pediatric dentistry office in Charleston or one local to you, similar to Oak Street Dental, you may want to try the following tips:

 Brush Your Teeth Together

 Young children look up to their parents, so use this to your advantage.
 Try brushing your teeth together with your child so you can show him how to brush teeth properly.
 If your child is very young, you may want to brush his teeth halfway and let him finish brushing his teeth.
 When brushing teeth, be sure to use only a pea-sized amount of fluoridated toothpaste for your child.

 Limit Snack Breaks

 As children grow older, you may begin to notice their appetite increase, leading to more frequent snacking.
 This presents more opportunities for cavities to develop as the chances of food debris getting caught in between teeth increases.
 Try to limit snack breaks to once a day to minimize the risk of cavities.
 Similarly, teach your child to rinse their mouth with water after a snack.